SpaghettiHub/maas/docs/usr/markdown/how-to-use-maas-5172.md

 ## Allocate a machine

 Allocation confers ownership of a machine to the user who allocates it.
-Other users cannot commandeer an allocation machine.
+Other users cannot commandeer an allocated machine.

 **CLI**
   ```bash